 These additional benefits can sometimes be provided at no additional cost to you.
 This is possible because Medicare actually pays the insurance company a set amount for providing your healthcare coverage.

-So, let’s take a look at eligibility, enrollment, and benefits of an Advantage plan.
+So, let’s take a look at eligibility, enrollment, and benefits of potentially enrolling in a Medicare Advantage plan.

 Medicare Advantage eligibility